- Beautiful 4 Bedroom Detached Period Property in a Quiet Location

-Old Well House forms a stunning characterful family home, once two Victorian farm workers' cottages, the current owner purchased them at auction nearly fifty years ago and believed to have been built on the foundations of much older iron workers cottages.
+Old Well House forms a stunning characterful family home, once two Victorian farm workers' cottages, the current owner purchased them nearly fifty years ago and believed to have been built on the foundations of much older iron workers cottages.
 The property has now been skilfully altered, extended and modernised over time.

 The Vendor fell in love with the views, which are extensive, and the peaceful location.
 Virtually all the rooms (with the exception of the hall, landing and toilets) have magnificent views over the valley and from the garden up to the recently renovated Argos Hill windmill.